thilinaperera/frontend-assessment-starter/README.md

 - Focused on **core functionality** and a basic UI due to time limits.
 - Layout is **minimal** and not optimised for larger screens.
 - Components are **basic and only partially reusable**, further refactoring would be needed.
 - Dialog components were used with **minimal customization** to save time on styling.
+- Unit tests were not implemented due to time constraints.
+- Error handling and error boundary are **basic**, further refactoring would be needed.